 Do everything you can (without breaking the law…sad I feel the need to add that) to bring in at least that much income and then distribute it accordingly.
 Any extra you can bring in should be spent according to your list of other priorities.
 Those are totally up to you.
 Maybe it is savings, maybe it is something the kids need but you’ve put off – this is totally based on where you know extra money should go.
 See here to learn more on budgeting when your income is inconsistent.

-If you’re the “average American,” you are living paycheck-to-paycheck and making payments on everything under the sun because you were too impatient to save up for that stuff.
+If you’re the “average American,” you are living paycheck-to-paycheck and making payments on everything under the sun because you were too impatient to save up for that stuff, hoping your obsession with game apps to win real money 2022 will work out.
 That’s no way to operate.
 So what if you’ll get unemployment benefits for a while.
 Don’t let that be an excuse to be lazy.
 I pay my taxes to support plenty of people who are in the midst of unemployment and are working for all they’re worth to get out.
 I gladly support them.
 But I also pay my taxes to support plenty of people who are too lazy to work…and that infuriates me!

 If you are spending everything you make today, STOP.
 Save for the emergency that will eventually come.
 Live on a budget and get out of debt.
 Build some discipline in your finances.
 Doing this now is a lot easier than doing it when you’re forced to by a crisis.
 Trust me – you’ll make MUCH better decisions now than you will when you’re desperate.

 This one is tough and there are hundreds (probably thousands) of books just on this topic.
 All I’ll say here is that you have two options: